Open Shortest Path First

 Open Shortest Path First (OSPF) is a routing protocol for Internet Protocol (IP) networks.
 It uses a link state routing (LSR) algorithm and falls into the group of interior gateway protocols (IGPs), operating within a single autonomous system (AS).

 OSPF gathers link state information from available routers and constructs a topology map of the network.
-The topology is presented as a routing table to the Internet Layer for routing packets by their destination IP address.
-OSPF supports Internet Protocol Version 4 (IPv4) and Internet Protocol Version 6 (IPv6) networks and supports the Classless Inter-Domain Routing (CIDR) addressing model.

-OSPF is widely used in large enterprise networks.
+The topology is presented as a routing table to the internet layer for routing packets by their destination IP address.
+OSPF supports Internet Protocol version 4 (IPv4) and Internet Protocol version 6 (IPv6) networks and is widely used in large enterprise networks.
 IS-IS, another LSR-based protocol, is more common in large service provider networks.